- University >

 hessian.AI and the THM

-The lecture series "Responsibility Future" will take place in the summer semester 2021 with a focus on "Artificial Intelligence".
-At the start of the three digital events on May 5th, 2021, together with Prof. Dr. Kristina Sinemus, Hessian Minister for Digital Strategy and Development, will talk about the "megatrend artificial intelligence" and the Hessian perspective.
-The new Hessian Center for Artificial Intelligence "hessian.AI" is the focus of the lecture by Dr. Annette Miller (hessian.AI).
-The center, in which 13 Hessian universities are represented, bundles excellent research, application orientation and transfer.
-The THM is in the hessian.AI by Prof. Dr. Michael Guckert represented.
-Together with Prof. Dr. Matthias Willems bring in the perspective of the HAW and in particular the focus and areas of interest of the THM .
+The lecture series “Responsibility for the Future” will take place in the summer semester of 2021 with the focus on “Artificial Intelligence”.
+At the start of the three digital events on May 5th, 2021, together with Prof. Dr. Kristina Sinemus, Hessian Minister for Digital Strategy and Development, will talk about the “megatrend of artificial intelligence” and the Hessian perspective.
+The new Hessian Center for Artificial Intelligence “hessian.AI” is the focus of Dr. Annette Miller (hessian.AI).
+The center, in which 13 Hessian universities are represented, brings together excellent research, application orientation and transfer.
+The THM is in hessian.AI through Prof. Dr. Michael Guckert represented.
+He will work together with Prof. Dr. Matthias Willems will bring in the perspective of the HAW and in particular the focus and areas of interest of the THM .

 Invest and invest sustainably (December 16, 2020)